Immunization protects you from disease.Get protected, get immunized.

 If your child gets a dTap vaccine early and they’re at least age 12 years, they don’t need to get a dose of the vaccine in Grade 9.

 In Alberta, a dTap vaccine is recommended in every pregnancy.
-It’s usually given between 27 and 32 weeks of pregnancy.
+It’ll help protect your baby during their first few months of life, especially against pertussis.
+You usually get the dTap vaccine between 27 and 32 weeks of pregnancy.
 If you’re pregnant and outside of this time frame, talk to your healthcare provider about when you should get this vaccine.

 If you received your routine immunizations when they’re recommended (on schedule) you need an extra dose (booster) of dTap:

-If you’re getting immunized for tetanus, diphtheria, and pertussis for the first time, the number of doses you need depends on your age.
-Ask your healthcare provider how many doses you need.
+If you’re getting immunized for diphtheria, tetanus and pertussis for the first time, you need 3 doses.

 If you’re healthy and get all of the recommended doses, the protection is: